Mick Biddle

 Mick joined Forest Research in 2022 as Pathology Response Manager, working principally with Pathology and Advisory colleagues to deliver the goals of management and eradication programmes for forestry pathogens, advising on surveillance, diagnosis and disease management.

-After gaining a HND in forest management, he managed the tree resource of a local authority, and then he spent twelve years in a dynamic operational role in the Forestry Commission’s Plant Health Forestry Team, and obtained a PgC in Plant Health Management in 2019.
+After gaining a HND in forest management, he managed the tree resource of a local authority, and then he spent twelve years in a dynamic operational role in the Forestry Commission’s Plant Health Forestry Team.
+More recently he completed an MSc in Forest Health Management in 2024.

 Bank House